Lifailon/PowerShell.HardwareMonitor/README.md

 Module for monitoring of load and temperature sensors via Open Hardware Monitor with sending to Influx database.

-This module is convenient to use to quickly get the status of sensors on a remote computer, using only the console at hand.
+This module is convenient to use to quickly get the status of sensors on a remote computer, using only the PowerShell console at hand.

 ## 🚀 Install